Greg-R/T41-2_Power/README.md

 <https://github.com/Greg-R/T41-2_Power>

 The primary documentation for the T41 is the book "Digital Signal Processing and Software Defined Radio:
-Theory and Construction of the T41-EP Software Defined Transceiver" by Albert Peter and Jack Purdum.
+Theory and Construction of the T41-EP Software Defined Transceiver Third Edition" by Albert Peter and Jack Purdum.
 The book is available here:

 <https://www.amazon.com/Digital-Signal-Processing-Software-Defined/dp/B0D25FV48C>